 So often we feel like we’re trapped in a bubble of the providers who are approved by our health insurance, but there are often services that are required where you’re more than welcome to shop around.

 Some of the biggest places this crops up are in labs and radiology.
 Oftentimes we’re told to go to a certain place to get an MRI or X-ray, but we can actually call around to get better prices.
-Just because one facility may charge $1200 for an MRI doesn’t mean another might charge $750.
+One facility may charge $1200 for an MRI, but another a couple of miles away might charge $750.
+Free-standing facilities, that are not part of the hospital, usually have lower prices for the same MRI or X-ray as the hospital offers.

 Make sure that you always call around and see if you can get the best price–before you get the procedure done.